DonKamilo00/DonKamilo00.github.io/_pages/cv.md

 **Dates:** Summer 2024 – Present

-- **Objective:** Initiating the development and analysis of Knowledge and Network Systems (KANs) to enhance collaborative learning and information sharing within [specific domain/industry].

-  The main objectives of this project are:
-  1. **Investigate the potential of KANs** in capturing the complex topological features of 3D geometric objects, aiming to understand how KANs can be adapted to recognize and classify intricate shapes and structures.
-  2. **Conduct a comprehensive analysis** of the performance of KANs in comparison to traditional Multi-Layer Perceptrons (MLPs) when applied to 3D object datasets, focusing on accuracy, computational efficiency, and scalability.
-  3. **Design a novel framework** that integrates KANs with existing 3D geometric learning algorithms, ensuring that the learnable activation functions of KANs are effectively utilized to enhance feature extraction from 3D data.
-  4. **Develop an advanced prototype model** using KANs that can accurately predict and generate 3D geometric shapes, leveraging the unique spline-based structure of KANs for improved precision and detail in shape representation.
-  5. **Investigate the interpretability of KANs** in the context of 3D geometric learning, exploring how the learnable activation functions on the edges can provide insights into the learning process and outcomes.

 - **Responsibilities:**
+  - Investigating the potential of KANs in capturing the complex topological features of 3D geometric objects, aiming to understand how KANs can be adapted to recognize and classify intricate shapes and structures.
+  - Conducting a comprehensive analysis of the performance of KANs in comparison to traditional Multi-Layer Perceptrons (MLPs) when applied to 3D object datasets, focusing on accuracy, computational efficiency, and scalability.
+  - Designing a novel framework that integrates KANs with existing 3D geometric learning algorithms, ensuring that the learnable activation functions of KANs are effectively utilized to enhance feature extraction from 3D data.
+  - Developing an advanced prototype model using KANs that can accurately predict and generate 3D geometric shapes, leveraging the unique spline-based structure of KANs for improved precision and detail in shape representation.
+  - Investigating the interpretability of KANs in the context of 3D geometric learning, exploring how the learnable activation functions on the edges can provide insights into the learning process and outcomes.
   - Conducting research on existing KAN frameworks and their applications in various fields.
-  - Designing a tailored KAN model to meet the needs of [specific user group or organization].
-  - Developing a user-friendly interface for seamless interaction and data exchange.
-  - Facilitating workshops and training sessions to introduce the KANs network to stakeholders.
-  - Collecting and analyzing feedback for system improvement.
   - Collaborating with cross-functional teams to integrate the KANs network with other tools and platforms.

 - **Technologies Used:** Python